 APPENDIX 1: primitives

-The geometric primitives used in the processing are mostly points NURBS curves, but some additional elements are used in collision calculations, visualisations etc.
+The geometric primitives used in the processing are mostly points, lines and NURBS curves.

 A line is a directed pair of points.